MattRBennett/Ping-Pong-Score-Keeper/README.md

 # Ping Pong Score Keeper

+A score keeper to help you get your ping pong on. :)

 Description:

 I am currently doing a web development bootcamp on Udemy, this project is part of a CodeAlong that I am doing in my bootcamp.
 The instructions were that I was to recreate an app that will track the scores of a ping pong game.
 My instructor/teacher showed me what the final app would look like and how it would work.